dariober/ASCIIGenome/docs/commandHelp.rst

 Creates a track to save positions of interest.
 Without arguments, add the current position to the bookmark track.
 Options:

 * :code:`chrom:from-to` Bookmark this region.
-Can be chrom:from-to or chrom:from or chrom only.
+If chrom is omitted, use the current chromosome.

 * :code:`-d` Remove the bookmark at coordinates [chrom:from-to].